MIDS-scaling-up/v3/week06/lab/docker/scripts/README.md

 # Running from scripts

+This is a very simple image classification example based on https://github.com/tensorflow/tensorrt/tree/master/tftrt/examples/image-classification updated to run on the Jetson devices.
+You'll learn how to use TensorFlow 2.x to convert a Keras model to three tf-trt models, a fp32, fp16, and int8.
+A simple set of test images will be used to both validate and benchmark both the native model and the three tf-trt ones.

 This lab may require more memory than your device can provide.
 As a workaround, you can run this script from the CLI without running a notebook.

 If you wish to reduce the amount of memory your device is using, you can swith modes and disable the Desktop UI.
 This can be done with the following command: